 0418-563 Data Protection and Privacy (3)

-This is an advanced graduate course that utilizes presents the theoretical foundations for privacy protection in database.
+This is an advanced graduate course that utilizes presents the theoretical foundations for privacy protection in databases.
 The course will include advanced applied theoretical topics such as homomorphism, design of encrypted databases, encrypted queries, data anonymity systems considerations, and privacy in the cloud.

 0418-564 Computational Biology (3)

-Main topics include central dogma in biology, bioinformatics databases and sequence alignment, phylogenetic trees & clustering techniques, molecular dynamics simulations and applications, hidden markov models, affine transformations and modeling molecular aggregation.
+Main topics include central dogma in biology, bioinformatics databases and sequence alignment, phylogenetic trees & clustering techniques, molecular dynamics simulations and applications, hidden Markov models, affine transformations and modeling molecular aggregation.

 0418-565 Computational Medicine (3)